ralph-group/mucloud/docs/install_windows.md

 cd C:\path\to\mucloud
 ```

 Use the pip installer to install the required Python packages.
+Optionally, a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) can be used to separate the system packages from MuCloud dependencies.

 ```bash
 pip install -r requirements.txt